Saturday, November 29, 2008

 Or possibly a death threat, at this point we can't tell.
 (1)

-I can't wait to see
+I can't wait to see the refreshments.

 1) This fingertips would indicate death threat, but I'm pretty sure they're mine.
 And the crossing out of the tell-tale number, yep, me too.
 Way to tamper with the evidence SG!